zachMahan64/bear16/README.md

 - Run the b16 project-based terminal interface with `b16` or `b16 --tui` -> select "Help" in the menu
 - Now you have all the tools to run the OS or make your own Bear16 programs.
 ## Technical Overview
-### Background
-- I built Bear16 after hundreds of hours of labor.
-This was an exploratory, self-directed project made during the summer before my freshman year of college.
-    - Link to the OS made with the bear16 tool-chain [here](https://github.com/zachMahan64/bear16-os)
-    - The VM and Assembler are written in modern C++ 23.
-    - All programming for the Bear16 system must be done in raw assembly.
-    - The Bear16 architecture is inspired by x86's expressiveness and RISC-V's simplicity, although it deviates in its syntax, directives, and instruction layout.
-    - Bear16 is a pure Harvard architecture in which ROM and RAM occupy separate address spaces.
-This was done as a design choice largely to expand system memory given 16-bit address space constraints without the need for banking or wider-than-16-bit register addressing.
-    - The VM has been optimized heavily and can run well over 100 MHz real-time (tested on M2, r7800x, & Core Ultra 9 285H), although this is, of course, overkill and it has been throttled to ~40 MHz.
-The VM operates at the RTL and is cycle-accurate.
-    - Bear16 was primarily an educational endeavor for me, though the entire toolchain is usable by anyone.
 ### ISA and Assembly Language Details
 - Full ISA spreadsheet available [here](https://docs.google.com/spreadsheets/d/1skLFHBtt_hR7RHbrW7IGVIHvV-CCc16sBRJoc0tyrCA/edit?usp=sharing)
 - Bear16 is a 16-bit, little-endian architecture with 16-bit memory addressing and 64-bit fixed-width instructions.
 It compromises compact instructions for immediacy and simplicity.